ssayhan/Fake_News/README.md

 •	pyspark

-## Database Storage
-SQL is the database we intend to use, and we will integrate Flask to display the data.

 ### Dataset

 The dataset usedi in this project is the Kaggle Dataset.
 It is including two types or article fake(0) and real(1) news.
 Dataset including only one file and more tha 70.000 artciles.
 Dataset contains the following information.